Jackson County, North Carolina

 Jackson County is a county located in the western part of the U.S. state of North Carolina.
 As of the 2020 census, the population was 43,109.
 Since 1913, its county seat has been Sylva, which replaced Webster.
 Cullowhee is the site of Western Carolina University (WCU).
 In the early 21st century, the university has more than 12,000 students, nearly twice the number of permanent residents of Cullowhee.
 The university has a strong influence in the region and county.
 More than 10 percent of the county residents identify as Native American, mostly Cherokee.
 The federally recognized Eastern Band of Cherokee Indians is based at Qualla Boundary, land that consists of territory in both Jackson and neighboring Swain County.
-This is the only federally recognized tribe in North Carolina, and one among three federally recognized Cherokee tribes nationally.
+This is one among three federally recognized Cherokee tribes nationally.
 The other two are based in what is now the state of Oklahoma, a former Indian Territory.

 History

 This area was part of Cherokee Nation homelands at the time of European encounter.
 Cullowhee was one of several historic Cherokee towns that had developed along the Tuckasegee River, which has its headwaters here and runs into Swain County to the north.
 Like several other Cherokee towns in the region, Cullowhee was centered around a single earthwork platform mound, known as Cullowhee Mound, built by ancestral peoples.
 It is estimated to have been built about 1000 CE, by people during the period of the South Appalachian Mississippian culture.
 Archeological excavations have revealed evidence of indigenous peoples here since 3000 BCE.

 While most Cherokee were forced out of the area through succeeding treaties for land cessions, followed by removal to Indian Territory in the late 1830s, hundreds of Cherokee stayed in Western North Carolina.
 Their descendants form most of the federally recognized Eastern Band of Cherokee Indians (EBCI), the only tribe in the state to have this status.
 They are based on Qualla Boundary, which is located in Swain and Jackson counties.
 Their citizens make up most of the more than ten percent of people in Jackson County who identify as Native American on the US census.